alex7kom/node-steam-tradeoffers/README.md

 # Examples

-You'll need to install [node-steam](https://github.com/seishun/node-steam) in order to run the examples.
+You'll need to install [node-steam](https://github.com/seishun/node-steam), [steam-weblogon](https://github.com/Alex7Kom/node-steam-weblogon), and [steam-web-api-key](https://github.com/Alex7Kom/node-steam-web-api-key) in order to run the examples.

 The `storehouse.js` file contains an example of handling incoming trade offers.

 The `offerbot.js` is an example of making a trade offer.

-On first launch both of the examples will 'crash' with error code `63`.
+On first launch both of the examples will 'crash'.
 Check your email for Steam Guard code and edit an example file to add it, then run it again.

 Please read the [FAQ](https://github.com/Alex7Kom/node-steam-tradeoffers/wiki/FAQ) before creating an issue about examples.